Fusion Exhaust Gas Analysis

 Is this relevant to ITER-style tritium accounting?

 Yes.
-Any DT campaign that depends on accurate hydrogen isotope and helium species accounting needs more resolution than a basic RGA can provide.
+Any DT campaign that depends on accurate hydrogen-isotope and helium-species accounting needs more resolution than a basic RGA can provide.
+The FT-ICR resolves HT (4.0239 Da) from D2 (4.0282 Da) and DT (5.0300 Da) from HD2 (5.0376 Da), which is what tritium accountability requires.

 Does this replace every RGA?

-No. RGAs remain useful for routine vacuum monitoring.
-BSI's FT-ICR is for the isotope-resolution layer that RGAs cannot provide.
+No. RGAs remain useful for routine vacuum monitoring and total-pressure work.
+BSI's FT-ICR is for the isotope-resolution layer that RGAs cannot provide — the two are complementary.

 Why mention private fusion companies?

-Private fusion teams and national labs face the same measurement physics when they move toward DT campaigns, tritium handling, or D-He3 fuel-cycle research.
+Private fusion teams and national labs face the same measurement physics as they move toward DT campaigns, tritium handling, or D-3He fuel-cycle research.
+The mass 3 and mass 4 ambiguity is identical regardless of reactor concept.

-If your fusion program is using an RGA for mass 3 or mass 4 decisions, ask BSI whether FT-ICR resolution belongs in the diagnostic stack.
+If your fusion program is using an RGA for mass 3 or mass 4 decisions, ask BSI whether FT-ICR resolution belongs in your diagnostic stack.